aretext/aretext/README.md

 * (Mostly) vim-compatible key bindings.
 * Built-in fuzzy search for commands and files.
 * Fast and accurate incremental syntax highlighting.
+* Intuitive and flexible configuration in a single JSON file.

 ## Supported Platforms